Assembling the flow cell from components

 The total combined thickess of the flow frames and (compressed) gaskets is key to achieving the desired results!
 There are multiple thickness options in the flow-frames folder and custom thicknesses can be genererated from the FreeCAD files.
 The graphite felt should be compressed to 70% of it's original thickness.
 The compression is fixed by the combined total thickness of the flow frame and two gaskets.

-Step 9: Add the anode nonconductive felt
+Step 9: Add the negative graphite felt

-Step 10: Add the anode inner gasket
+Step 10: Add the negative inner gasket

 Take one inner gasket and add it to the assembly.